Kalei Mau

 Tyler-Marie Kalei Mau (born March 10, 1995) is a professional Filipino-American volleyball player.
 She is currently a member of the Philippines women's national team.
 She debuted in the Philippines with the United Volleyball Club (originally known as the COCOLIFE Asset Managers) in the Philippine Super Liga.

 Career

 College

 Mau started her college career at University of Minnesota before transferring to University of Arizona for her last 3 seasons.
 In 2016, she was named as part of the American Volleyball Coaches Association (AVCA) Third-Team All-American team.
+In 2023, she entered the Harvard Business School.

 Club

 Mau played for Indias de Mayagüez in Puerto Rico from 2016 to 2017 and Volley-Ball Nantes in France from 2017 to 2018.
 Mau returned in the United States when she dislocated her shoulder and undergone surgery.
 On her return to the Philippines, she suited up for the Cocolife Asset Managers (United Volleyball Club), a team in the Philippine Superliga (PSL) in 2018.
 She moved to the F2 Logistics Cargo Movers another PSL team in 2019.

 In early 2021, Mau had a brief stint with Puerto Rico side Changos de Naranjito at the 2021 Liga de Voleibol Superior Femenino.

 Mau rejoined F2 Logistics after her playing in Puerto Rico.
 She was expected to play in the 2021 Premier Volleyball League Open Conference but her team opted not to participate.
 She would later help F2 Logistics clinch the 2021 PNVF Champions League title.

 Then she went on to join Athletes Unlimited in the United States.
 Mau is set to play for a team in Athletes United in March 2022, although she remains committed to rejoin F2 Logistics once again once her stint in the US pro league is done.